Irish mashed potatoes are perfect for St. Patrick’s Day. This colcannon recipe has cabbage and potatoes; add corned beef for a complete meal!

 I love using red potatoes for this recipe because the smooth texture complements the other ingredients well and I don’t have to worry about over boiling or about the dish being too dry.

-Video: How to Make Potatoes Colcannon (4 easy steps!)
+Video: How to make colcannon (4 easy steps!)

 Watch my video in the recipe card below and you’ll see just how easy this mouthwatering savory dish is to prepare!